aOrro/reekArd/README.md

 ✅ I strive for perfection on everything I do/produce, driven by a mix of passion, curiosity and a strong work ethic.

-🚀 I'm currently looking for my first role in the industry and my goal is to be part of an exciting project and to be surrounded of other developers who I can learn from.
+🚀 I'm looking for my first role in the industry and my goal is to be part of an exciting project and to be surrounded of other developers who I can learn from.

 ---